netbox-community/netbox-topology-views/README.md

 There is also support for custom fields.

-If you create a custom field "coordinates" for "dcim > device" with type "text" and name "coordinates" you will see the same layout every time.
+If you create a custom field "coordinates" for "dcim > device" and "Circuits > circuit" with type "text" and name "coordinates" you will see the same layout every time.

 The coordinates can then be provided as: "X;Y"